-Ba Da Pagoda (Stone Lady Pagoda) locates in Nha Tho street, Hanoi Old Quarter, just a short walking from St Joseph Cathedral Hanoi.
-You can find the pagoda by walking into a small alley of Nha Tho street (opposite to Starbuck coffee).
+Ba Da Pagoda (Stone Lady Pagoda) locates in Nha Tho street, Hanoi Old Quarter, just a short walk from St Joseph Cathedral Hanoi.
+You can find the pagoda by walking into a small alley on Nha Tho street (opposite Starbuck coffee).

 On the first day and mid-day (15th) of the lunar month, many locals visit pagoda to worship and practice meditation or listen to monk’s lectures.
-Locals come here to burn the incense and pray for the best things to their life for health, wealthiest and happiness.
+Locals come here to burn the incense and pray for the best things in their liver health, wealthiest and happiness.

 >> Read more about Ba Da Pagoda